derekchased/se.umu.methodsai/assignments/Bandits/README.md

 If you don't know ``git``, consider learning it, but you'll be able to absolve the assignment without git knowledge.

 ## Getting Started

+**Note that we will have an online "lab session" to get you started with the assignment.**
+**Attending the session will help you absolve the assignment quickly and accurately.**

 Open the GitLab repository we use for this exercise: [https://git.cs.umu.se/courses/5dv181ht18](https://git.cs.umu.se/courses/5dv181ht18).